danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Improve layout of Guessing Page
+- Shorten table to 19 results
 - Disable button for pages
 - Implement "place: away/home" key-value pair in scores array
 - Improve the navigation and the layout (for when I implement 38 matches) - finish page changing logic + improve design